-What is the City's Preservation and Progress initiative—and what does it mean for San Diego?
+What is the City's Preservation and Progress Program—and what does it mean for San Diego?

-In 2023, the City of San Diego launched a sweeping effort called the Preservation and Progress initiative, promoted as a way to “streamline processes for new homes and other uses while protecting places of historic, architectural and cultural importance and encouraging their adaptive reuse.”
+In 2023, the City of San Diego launched a sweeping effort called Preservation and Progress, a project promoted as a way to “streamline processes for new homes and other uses while protecting places of historic, architectural and cultural importance and encouraging their adaptive reuse.”
 But behind this language lies a set of proposals that would weaken some of the most fundamental tools we have to preserve San Diego’s historic neighborhoods, homes, and landmarks.

 A Misguided Premise

-The initiative is rooted in a false conflict—that preservation and housing are at odds.
+The project is rooted in a false conflict—that preservation and housing are at odds.
 In fact, San Diego’s historic neighborhoods are already home to thousands of modestly scaled, walkable, and relatively affordable homes.
 These neighborhoods are not the problem—they are part of the solution.
+(See PlaceEconomics report)

 What the City is Proposing